 SSL verification is necessary to ensure your certificate parameters are as expected.
 There are multiple ways to check the SSL certificate; however, testing through an online tool provides you with much useful information listed below.

-This also helps you in finding any issues in advance instead of user complaining about them.
-Having misconfigured SSL/TLS can lead your website to vulnerable, so check out following online tools to find out if something wrong.
+This also helps you in finding any issues in advance instead of users complaining about them.
+Having misconfigured SSL/TLS can lead your website to vulnerabilities, so check out the following online tools to find out if something wrong.

-SSL Labs by Qualys is one of the most popular SSL testing tools to check all latest vulnerability & misconfiguration.
-Ex:
+SSL Labs by Qualys is one of the most popular SSL testing tools to check all the latest vulnerabilities & misconfiguration.

 - Certificate issuer, validity, algorithm used to sign

 It tests the website’s SSL certificate on multiple servers to make sure the test results are accurate.

 Test results provide detailed technical information; advisable to use for system administrator, auditor, web security engineer to know and fix for any weak parameters.

 SSL Labs tool also lets you know if the website has HTTP Strict Transport Security (HSTS) deployed.
 HSTS prevents attacks like cookie hijacking and protocol downgrades.
 By using this tool regularly, you can keep track of any vulnerabilities well in advance.
 It also lets you know the authenticity of the DNS certifying authority, as a measure of the trustworthiness of the website.

 SSL Checker lets you quickly identify if a chain certificate is implemented correctly.
 Great idea to proactively test after SSL cert implementation to ensure the chain certificate is not broken.